EstherPlomp/TNW-PhD-Newsletters/README.md

     - Read the book ‘[Python for data analysis](https://wesmckinney.com/book/)’
     - Or another book on ‘[Research Software Engineering with Python](https://merely-useful.github.io/py-rse/)’
     - Check the course ‘[Programming in Python for Data Science](https://prog-learn.mds.ubc.ca/en/)’
+    - This year’s **JupyterCon videos** are [available on YouTube](https://www.youtube.com/@JupyterCon/videos).
+See for example the presentation by Franklin Koch on [MyST Markdown: Using notebooks in scientific publishing workflows]( https://www.youtube.com/watch?v=wyRmcbWBXs4).
+(You can also check out the [Start using MyST Markdown in JupyterLab in 30 seconds video]( https://www.youtube.com/watch?v=gM0IMVPH9AU)).
 - **R**
     -  [Delft RCafe resources](https://github.com/Delft-RCafe/resources/blob/gh-pages/index.md)
     -  UseR!
 2020 presentations are available on the [useR!
 YouTube channel](https://www.youtube.com/channel/UC_R5smHVXRYGhZYDJsnXTwg)